CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization

 Given the adequate knowledge of the source domain $\mathcal{D}_s$ and a small amount of labeled data in the target domain $\mathcal{D}_t$, one popular method of transferring the information is to find a latent subspace for the source and target data so that the difference of probability distribution $P(\boldsymbol{x})$ and $P(\boldsymbol{y}|\boldsymbol{x})$ between the two domains are minimized.
-In our transfer learning, we adapt maximum mean discrepancy (MMD) \cite{NIPS2006_3110} as metrics, a non-parametric metric of the distribution difference.
+In the transfer learning, we adapt maximum mean discrepancy (MMD) \cite{NIPS2006_3110} as metrics, a non-parametric metric of the distribution difference.
 Given the samples from two domains $\{{\boldsymbol{x}}_s^i\}$ and $\{{\boldsymbol{x}}_t^i\}$, it computes the distance between averages of the sample projected into the subspace

-where ${n_s}$ and ${n_t}$ are the numbers of samples in the source and target domains.
+where $f$ indicates the function that maps samples to the latent subspace, and ${n_s}$ and ${n_t}$ are the numbers of samples in the source and target domains.
 As shown in Equation (\ref{eq: mmd}), MMD equals zero when the two distributions in the subspace are the same.
 With the latent subspace found, a very limited amount of data at the target domain is capable of making classification with certainty.